krenalis/krenalis/apis/README.txt

 GET     /api/users/{id}/traits                                   List the traits of a user.
 GET     /api/workspace                                           Get the workspace.
 POST    /api/workspace/anonymous-identifiers                     Set the anonymous identifiers of the workspace.
+POST    /api/workspace/connect-redis                             Connect the workspace to a Redis database.
-POST    /api/workspace/connect-warehouse                         Connect a data warehouse.
+POST    /api/workspace/connect-warehouse                         Connect the workspace to a data warehouse.
+POST    /api/workspace/disconnect-redis                          Disconnect the Redis database.
-POST    /api/workspace/disconnect-warehouse                      Disconnect a data warehouse.
+POST    /api/workspace/disconnect-warehouse                      Disconnect the data warehouse.
 POST    /api/workspace/reload-schemas                            Reload the schemas of the data warehouse.
 POST    /api/workspace/init-warehouse                            Initialize the data warehouse.
 GET     /api/workspace/user-schema                               Get the user schema of the workspace.